 According to records kept at Cabanatuan #1, Pvt.
 Emmit A. McDow died from malnutrition and an abscess to the right hip at approximately 8:00 A.M. on Monday, July 13, 1942.
 He was the 857 POW to die in the camp and was buried in the camp cemetery in Grave 1106 with 31 other POWs who died on that date.

-In May and June 1943, the families of men whom the War Department did not have any information on received letters from the War Department.
+In May 1943, the families of men whom the War Department did not have any information on received letters from the department.

 Dear Mrs. C. McDow: